caiolombello/openshift-pipelines/EXAMPLE.md

   workspaces: # Onde ficarão os artefatos gerados
   - name: shared-workspace
   params:
-  - name: deployment-name
-    default: $(context.pipelineRun.namespace)
-    description: name of the deployment to be patched
   - name: git-url
     description: url of the git repo for the code of deployment
   - name: git-revision